-Undergraduate Student Research Awards - Natural Sciences and Engineering Research Council of Canada
+Undergraduate Student Research Awards - Natural Sciences and Engineering Research Council of Canada (NSERC)

-Each year, the University of Waterloo is allotted Undergraduate Student Research Awards, of which AHS receives a proportion.
-Award holders are eligible students who work with faculty members who are National Sciences and Engineering Research Council of Canada grant holders.
-For details of the process please contact the Undergraduate Coordinator of your department.
-For more information, visit:
+Each year, UWaterloo is allotted Undergraduate Student Research Awards (USRA), of which AHS receives a proportion.
+Award holders are eligible students who work with faculty members who are NSERC grant holders.
+Contact the Undergraduate Coordinator of your department for details, or for more information, visit:

 Undergraduate Research Internship